vdaas/vald/docs/usecase/usage-example.md

   Here are some examples of the use case of data analysis.

-  1. AI malware detection
+- AI malware detection

   To detect the malware in Vald, you need to vectorize the malware binary file and insert into Vald first.
   You can analysis your binary by performing a search to find a similar binary in Vald.
   If your binary is similar with the malware binary, you can trigger the alert for users.

-  1. Price optimization
+- Price optimization

    By applying the price optimization technique using Vald, you can find the most optimized price for your business.
-  You can apply model like GLMs to achieve it and use Vald as a machine learning engine for your business.
+  You can apply models like GLMs to achieve it and use Vald as a machine learning engine for your business.

-  1. Social analysis
+- Social analysis

-  To analysis the social relationship of users, you can suggest them their related friends, page recommandation, or other use cases.
+  To analysis the social relationship of users, you can suggest them their related friends, page recommendation, or other use cases.
-  You can apply different models to analysis the social data, and use Vald as a recommandation engine for your business.
+  You can apply different models to analysis the social data, and use Vald as a recommendation engine for your business.

 ## Advanced use cases